sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

-The application definition tells these components how they'll communicate with one another and allows the Puppet Application Orchestrator determine the order of Puppet runs needed to correctly deploy the application to nodes in your infrastructre.
+The application definition tells these components how they'll communicate with one another and allows the Puppet Application Orchestrator determine the order of Puppet runs needed to correctly deploy the application to nodes in your infrastructure.

 This ordering of Puppet runs is a big part of how the tools in the Application Orchestrator work.
 It requires a little more direct control over when and how the puppet agent runs on the nodes involved in your application.
-If puppet runs simply occured at the default scheduled interval of half and hour, we'd have no way of ensuring that the components of our application would be configured in the correct order.
+If puppet runs occurred at the default scheduled interval of half and hour, we'd have no way of ensuring that the components of our application would be configured in the correct order.
 If, for example, the puppet run on our webserver happened to trigger before that on the database server, a change to the database name would break our